Task force report finds special interests shaped tax credits

 The governor reached beyond his powers to establish the task force, according to the lawsuit from Norcross, Cooper, Parker McCay, Conner Strong, The Michaels Organization and NFI.
 They also said the task force did not afford them their due process rights to protect their reputations during the May hearing.

-In a statement issued after the judge's ruling but before the report was out, Norcross and his co-plaintiffs said they want to "lift the clouds of suspicion" that have settled on firms that moved to Camden under the tax incentive programs.
+In a statement, Norcross and his co-plaintiffs said they want to "lift the clouds of suspicion" that have settled on firms that moved to Camden under the tax incentive programs.

-"We will be asking the Legislative committees reviewing the state's incentive programs to allow us to participate in their hearings and will fully cooperate in their review just as we are already cooperating with the State Attorney General's office in its inquiry.
-There is a great story to tell about Camden, why these firms are moving or expanding there, and the process each followed to be approved for tax incentives.
-Beginning with the Legislative hearings, we will tell it," the statement said.
+In a separate letter sent to legislators on Tuesday, Norcross asked to appear before their committees.

+"I hope that testifying before your committee(s) will allow me to correct the factual inaccuracies, gross misstatements and misleading information released by the Governor's Task Force," he wrote.